AI Catalyst Discovery in Chemistry: 18 Updated Directions (2026)

 Bayesian Optimization for Experimental Planning

-7. Data Augmentation and Transfer Learning
+7. Low-Data Learning and Transfer Learning

-Data Augmentation and Transfer Learning
+Low-Data Learning and Transfer Learning

-8. Graph Neural Networks (GNNs) and Molecular Representations
+8. Graph Neural Networks and Catalyst Representations

-Graph Neural Networks (GNNs) and Molecular Representations
+Graph Neural Networks and Molecular Representations

 9. Reinforcement Learning for Iterative Improvement